Skip to main content

 What context influences

-Contextual information affects multiple aspects of the search experience: Relevance Scoring: Products related to cart items or purchase history receive adjusted relevance scores, surfacing complementary or similar items more prominently.
-Facet Selection: The platform intelligently selects which facets to display based on the customer’s browsing context and previous interactions.
-Sort Order Optimization: Default sorting can be influenced by customer behavior patterns, showing more relevant products first.
-Geographic Personalization: Location-aware merchandising rules and product availability can be applied based on the customer’s region.
-Intent Understanding: Prior searches and click behavior inform how new queries are interpreted, improving semantic understanding over time.
-Customer Segmentation: Customer profile data (order history, spending patterns, loyalty status) enables personalized experiences for different customer segments.
-Marketing Attribution: UTM parameters and campaign information help track the effectiveness of marketing efforts and can influence product recommendations.
-Channel-Specific Behavior: Shopping channel information enables different merchandising rules, sort orders, and analytics segmentation for web vs mobile app visitors.
+Contextual information affects multiple aspects of the search experience: Relevance scoring: The platform adjusts relevance scores for products related to cart items or purchase history, surfacing complementary or similar items more prominently.
+Facet selection: Layers intelligently selects which facets (filters) to display based on the customer’s browsing context and previous interactions.
+Sort order optimization: Customer behavior patterns influence default sorting, showing more relevant products first.
+Geographic personalization: Layers applies location-aware merchandising rules and product availability based on the customer’s region.
+Intent understanding: Prior searches and click behavior inform how new queries are interpreted, improving semantic understanding over time.
+User affinities: When you pass contextual data along with an identity, Layers derives affinity signals from cart contents and purchase history — such as preferred brands, product types, or variant options.
+These signals include both promotions (boosting products that match detected preferences) and demotions (slightly suppressing non-matching products within the same attribute).
+Low-confidence signals are automatically filtered out so only meaningful affinities influence results.
+The computed affinities are returned in the _meta.affinities array of Search, Browse, and Blocks API responses.
+This lets you see which attributes influenced ranking for the current request.
+Customer segmentation: Customer profile data (order history, spending patterns, loyalty status) enables personalized experiences for different customer segments.
+Marketing attribution: UTM parameters and campaign information help track the effectiveness of marketing efforts and can influence product recommendations.
+Channel-specific behavior: Shopping channel information enables different merchandising rules, sort orders, and analytics segmentation for web vs mobile app visitors.

 Implementation notes